kind of curious.

 Down in Salamance theres Irish Murpheys which plays cover bands over the weekend but during the week showcases a lot of local bands.
 Theres various other pubs scattered around the town which play cover bands as well.

-The best venue in my oppinion is actually the unibar, but they only have live bands about once every 2 months or so, usually touring mainland bands. over 7 years ago
+The best venue in my oppinion is actually the unibar, but they only have live bands about once every 2 months or so, usually touring mainland bands. almost 8 years ago

 This all depends on what kind of music you're looking to see.
 If you're looking for the younger hipper crowd, you pretty much want to look into the Republic (www.republicbar.com) or the unibar.
 In my opinion the republic has a house party vibe, which can be great as long as the crowd is good (which, sometimes it's really not).
 So it can be hit-and-miss.
 The uni bar however has surprised me again and again, the crowds are always great and the atmosphere is surprisingly awesome.
 It's definitely my favorite venue in hobart.